The Stags of Lake Walen in Switzerland

 For Thienemann 1145 see moreover the drawing thematically belonging to, but not transferred into copper by Ridinger, added there (only in the 1856 original Thienemann) as engraving XII worked by Joh.
 Carl Loedel and annotated by Thienemann (p.
 XXXI) with the words “Here the stag is still fleeting, there (on 1146) he tumbles down”.
-And Thienemann 1146 corresponds with one of the most exciting among the eminent rare Ridinger oils, namely the Petersburg one of the no. 284 (with ills.) in vol. XIV (1987) of The Hermitage Catalogue of Western European Painting, its 4 ft 10¼ × 2 ft 9½ in (148 × 85 cm), however, urged to realize a still richer composition.
+And in context and with the lynx only rushing in yet, Thienemann 1145 corresponds with one of the most exciting among the eminent rare Ridinger oils, namely the Petersburg one of no. 284 (with ills.) in vol. XIV (1987) of The Hermitage Catalogue of Western European Painting, its 4 ft 10¼ × 2 ft 9½ in (148 × 85 cm), however, urged to realize a still richer composition.

 The very rare pendants of the pursued Swiss stags

 in very fine and with 17⅞-18⅜ × 12⅜-13¼ in (45.5-46.8 × 31.5-33.5 cm) sheet size (Schwerdt copy: 17¾-18⅛ × 14 in [45-46 × 35.4-35.5]) enviably wide-margined impressions as both frequently already technically that far out of reach for the collector of the delicate velvety old mezzotints as – so the expert von Sandrart 1675 – the mezzotint plates (allow for) about “50 or 60 clean impressions only.
 Afterwards, however, (the image) grinds off soon as it does not go deep into the copper”.
 Correspondingly then Thienemann 1856: